THE VESSEL

 Cormorant Point

 We disembark and walk to a brackish lagoon where American flamingos can be observed.
-At Champion Islet, guests can snorkel or glass-bottom boat ride.
+At Champion Islet, guests can snorkel or have a glass-bottom boat ride.

 Post Office Bay & Baroness Cove

-After lunch, we land at Post Office Bay to visit the historic barrel that has served as a post office.
+After lunch, we landed at Post Office Bay to visit the historic barrel that served as a post office.

 DAY 5